twclark0/advanced-javascript-fundamentals/lesson-8/notes.md

 #### Strict mode and `this`

-- `this` is not auto-boxed into an object.
-Auto-boxing is a performance cost...
 - When `this` references the global object in browsers, strict mode returns undefined... because it is a security hazard.

 ```js